coderamen666/srd-v3.5-md/magic-items/magic-items-v-wondrous-items.md

 stunning*; Price 44,000 gp; Cost 2,900 gp + 7,872 XP; Weight 5 lb.

-**Hand of Glory:** This mummified human hand hangs by a leather cord around a character's neck (taking up space as a magic necklace would).
+**Hand of Glory:** This mummified human hand hangs by a leather cord around a character’s neck (taking up space as a magic necklace would).
 If a magic ring is placed on one of the fingers of the hand, the wearer benefits from the ring as if wearing it herself, and it does not count against her two-ring limit.
 The hand can wear only one ring at a time.